Environmental Sector

 SUMMARY OF ORGANIZATION & CANDIDATE SELECTION PROCESS:

-Eco-Internships is a social enterprise designed to help small-shop environmental non-profit organizations (ENGOs) with human resources and staffing needs.
-One of the ways we support ENGOs across Canada is by connecting non-profits to funding opportunities to hire youth interns through wage subsidy grants and other funding.
-As part of our arrangement with hiring organizations, employers who partner with Eco-Internships also agree to support interns’ participation in our Intern Training Program to learn fundamental skills for ENGO administration and network with other interns in the ENGO community.
+Eco-Internships is a non-profit organization designed to help other grassroots environmental, non-profit organizations (ENPOs) with human resources and staffing needs.
+We support ENPOs across Canada by connecting employers to funding opportunities to hire youth interns through wage subsidy grants and other funding.
+To ensure a successful placement, participants are matched with designated Intern Mentors and participate in a non-profit training course to learn fundamental skills when working in a non-profit.

-Resumes submitted through this application pool will be initially reviewed by our team at Eco-Internships and considered for a first-round interview with the Eco-Internships hiring team.
-Resumes for selected candidates will later be distributed to various organizations participating in this program, who will then have an opportunity to schedule a second round of interviews with candidates.
-A candidate who is selected for an internship with an organization will receive an offer letter after the organization has completed its second-round interviews.
+Resumes submitted through this application pool will be initially reviewed by our team at Eco-Internships and will be distributed to various organizations participating in this program, who will then have an opportunity to schedule an interview with candidates.
+A candidate who is selected for an internship with an organization will receive an offer letter with a potential start date.

 SUMMARY OF ROLE: